Pooh Shiesty: 2019–2020: Commercial debut

 On September 9, 2020, Shiesty released the single "Twerksum" alongside the music video.
-The whole 1017 label (himself, Gucci Mane, Foogiano, Big Scarr, Roboy, K Shiday, and Enchanting) teamed up on Roboy's single "1017 Loaded", which was released alongside an accompanying music video exactly one month later, on October 9, 2020.
+The 1017 label (himself, Gucci Mane, Foogiano, Big Scarr, Roboy, K Shiday, and Enchanting) collaborated on Roboy's single "1017 Loaded", which was released alongside the accompanying music video exactly one month later, on October 9, 2020.
 Both singles appeared on Gucci's fifth compilation album, So Icy Gang, Vol. 1, which was released on October 16, 2020.
-The album is similar to the second half of So Icy Summer, but is instead scattered by different artists of the label on the songs.
-In November 2020, Pooh Shiesty linked with SpotemGottem.
+The album is similar to the second half of So Icy Summer, but instead features different artists on the label.
+In November 2020, Shiesty and SpotemGottem linked up and collaborated on SpotemGottem's single "Beat box 2."